a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

         return not self.success

     def on_success(self, func, *args, **kwargs):
-        """Continuation method.
-Pass result of successful operation (if any) to function.""" if self.failure:
+        """Pass result of successful operation (if any) to subsequent function.""" if self.failure:
             return self
         if self.value: